 The 16th century shrine of Abu Nasr Khwaja Parsa and a complex of historic structures, located in a public park at the centre of Balkh, were identified as requiring urgent conservation and landscaping works by the Aga Khan Trust for Culture.

-With the support of the German Federal Foreign office, the Khwaja Parsa Conservation and Landscaping Project has entailed the following area of works:
+With the support of the German Federal Foreign office, the Khwaja Parsa Conservation and Landscaping Project entailed the following work: